Reduce your AWS spend with the Stax Wastage Report

 The Stax Wastage Report makes that easier, giving you resource level visibility and recommendations of how to save wasted AWS spend.

 You might be over-provisioning instances, using expensive storage options unnecessarily, or just paying for infrastructure that’s not being used.
-Whichever the reasons, we’ve found that most organisations are wasting between 10-35% of their AWS spend, without even knowing it.
+Whichever the reasons, we’ve found that most organizations are wasting between 10-35% of their AWS spend, without even knowing it.

 With the Stax Wastage Report, you can: